emeyekayee/scheduled_resource/README.md

 <tt>ResourceUseBlock.get_all_blocks()</tt> to select the right blocks
 for the resource.

-Items 1 and 2 above are are combined (with a '_') to form "tags" -- ids for the DOM.
+Resource class name and ids are are combined (with a '_') to form tags that also serve as ids for the DOM.

-See also:              ResourceUseBlock.

 ## Configuration